syncfusion-content/javascript-docs/js/Spreadsheet/Ribbon.md

 ## Initial Load

 The Ribbon customization can be done at Initial load by using [`ribbonSettings`](https://help.syncfusion.com/api/js/ejspreadsheet#members:ribbonsettings "ribbonSettings") API.

-The following options are available in ribbonSettings for ribbon customization.
+In ribbonSettings `applicationTab` options is available for ribbon customization.

-* Application Tab

 # Application Tab